getpatchwork/patchwork/docs/releasing.md

 ## Versioning

-Since version 1.0, patchwork has implemented a version of [Semantic Versioning][ref-semver].
+Since version 1.0, Patchwork has implemented a version of [Semantic Versioning][ref-semver].
 To summarise, releases take the format **MAJOR.MINOR.PATCH** (or just **MAJOR.MINOR**).
 We increment: